becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ### Step 3

 Now let's get down to business, we will need to write some code that allows us to connect to AWS and receive a MqTT message.
 So to start we will remove the timer because we don't need that one anymore.
-When that is removed we can start coding below.
+When that is removed, we can start coding below.

 ```js
 // Where your code starts